-It may be possible to seek to detain a vessel as part of a Mareva Injunction taken out against the shipowners, but practically it may be costly, imposes more difficult threshold hurdles and time consuming, and therefore not attempted.
+It may be possible to seek to detain a vessel as part of a Mareva Injunction taken out against the shipowners, but practically it may be costly, may impose more difficult threshold hurdles and be time consuming.
+It is therefore not attempted.